Mark Martin: 1988–1991

 Martin came aboard the newly formed Roush Racing, with crew chief Steve Hmiel, for the first of nineteen seasons in 1988, driving the No. 6 Ford Thunderbird.
-Martin showed both signs of struggle and potential in its inaugural NASCAR Winston Cup Series season, recording three top-five finishes and ten top-ten finishes along with winning the pole at Dover.
-He finished a season-high 2nd-place at Bristol early in the season.
-Consistency proved crucial as ten DNF's prevented Martin from cracking the top-ten in points for the entire season.
-He finished his comeback season fifteenth in the standings.
+Martin showed both signs of struggle and potential in his inaugural NASCAR Winston Cup Series season, recording three top-five finishes and ten top-ten finishes, along with winning the pole at Dover.
+He finished a season-high second at Bristol early in the year.
+Consistency proved crucial, as ten DNF's prevented Martin from cracking the top-ten in points at any point during the season.
+He finished his comeback year 15th in the standings.
 Martin also competed in the Busch Series on a limited basis for Bill Davis Racing from 1988 to 1991.

-Martin's 1989 season began much like his 1988 season, with a DNF in the Daytona 500.
-After his first four races, he was eighteenth in the standings but went on to continue the season with four poles and finishing 6th or better in the next seven starts.
+Martin's 1989 season began much like his 1988 campaign, with a DNF in the Daytona 500.
+After the first four races, he was 18th in the standings but went on to continue the year with four poles and a stretch of finishing sixth or better in the next seven starts.
 He spent much of the season fluctuating between second and fifth in the standings.
 With three races remaining, he won his first Winston Cup race at Rockingham, beating eventual series champion Rusty Wallace by three seconds.
 It was the first win for Roush as an owner.
-An engine failure in the season finale at Atlanta relegated him to a 3rd-place finish in the standings.
+An engine failure in the season finale at Atlanta relegated him to a third-place finish in the standings.
 Martin led the series with a 5.3 average starting position, posting six poles and twenty-six top-ten starting positions in twenty-nine races.
-He also posted fourteen Top 5 finishes, eighteen top-ten finishes, and reduced his DNF total from ten to four.
+He also posted fourteen top-five finishes, eighteen top-ten finishes, and reduced his DNF total from ten to four.